Supermoon could team up with Hurricane Idalia to raise tides higher just as the storm makes landfall

 The moon’s gravitational pulls are even stronger when it’s closer to Earth, so the tides are even higher.

 The storm surge is often the greatest killer when hurricanes strike.
-The ocean water pouring onto land could be up to 15 feet (4.6 meters) along parts of Florida’s west coast, the National Hurricane Center projected in its latest briefings Tuesday.
-Farther south, up to 7 feet (2.1 meters) of storm surge is expected in the Tampa Bay area.
+The ocean water pouring onto land could be up to 15 feet along parts of Florida’s west coast, the National Hurricane Center projected in its latest briefings Tuesday.
+Farther south, up to 7 feet of storm surge is expected in the Tampa Bay area.

 Storm surge that can be taller than a person is a concern with any major hurricane.
 The tides and the influence of a supermoon can increase that somewhat.